Logo

 also known as Dentures are replacements for missing teeth.
 When a patient has missing teeth or have only a few healthy teeth, a dentist will recommend dentures which will recreate the natural shape of the mouth and bite.

 Dentures are most suitable when there are only a few healthy teeth left in the mouth and other dental prosthetic devices like crowns and bridges are not recommended.
-Dentures can replace any missing teeth and even all the teeth in the mouth.
+Generally dentures can replace any missing teeth and even all the teeth in the mouth.

-In cases when many teeth are missing from the lower or the upper bite In cases when many teeth are missing from the lower or the upper bite
+• In cases when many teeth are missing from the lower or the upper bite.

 The dentist will take an alginate impression of your mouth bite and send it to the dental laboratory where the denture will be made.
 The whole process will take 3 to 5 visits to the dentist until the new denture is properly fitted in the mouth and the bite is fully functional.

 Full dentures replace all the teeth in the mouth.
 The dentures are made of a plastic material called acrylic, which is matching the colour of the gums and the teeth are made from porcelain or plastic.
 The full dentures are made to precisely matching the shape of the gums which creates suction that seals the dentures to the gums.
-Dental implants can also be used to attach the denture to the gums, but this will be a more expensive procedure.
+In some cases dental implants can also be used to attach the denture to the gums, but this will be a more expensive procedure.

 New dentures may cause some discomfort at first and usually takes some time for the brain to adjust to it and accept it permanently.
 There are two type of full dentures which are immediate and conventional dentures.